Wednesday, April 29, 2020

 Wyoming

 This just in from last summer in Wyoming.
-We took the scenic route from Laramie to Ten Sleep.
+We took the scenic route (see: Ten Sleep to Shell) from Laramie to Ten Sleep.
 She'd read Shreve Stockton's book who, after traveling the world, settled there and described the area "glowingly."
 And it was!

 Friday, April 17, 2020